CATANIA IN SICILY, 1959

 The following was recounted by English journalist Michael Davidson in Some Boys (1969), his memoir of his Greek love affairs.

 The text is taken from pp. 197-203 of the unexpurgated American edition (New York, 1971), which in this instance is the same as in the British edition.
-Despite the "some eleven years" Davidson says had passed at the time of writing, it is clear from an unpublished autobiographical manuscript in the possession of Davidson's literary executor, Colin Spencer, that he is recounting what he witnessed during a stay in Catania that began in April 1959 and lasted "a month or so."
+Despite the "some eleven years" Davidson says had passed at the time of writing, it is clear from a memoir posthumously published in Davidson's Sicilian Vespers and other writings (London: Arcadian Dreams, 2021) that he is recounting what he witnessed during a stay in Catania that began in April 1959 and lasted "a month or so."